jest-community/eslint-plugin-jest/docs/rules/no-test-callback.md

 ## Rule details

-This rule triggers a warning if you have a `done` callback in your test
+This rule triggers a warning if you have a `done` callback in your test.

 The following patterns are considered warnings: